TheFifthRider/simply-roleplaying-webapp/simplyroleplaying/markdown/character/milestones.md

 ### Skill Milestones

-In [skill checks]({{url_for('skills')}}), characters start only being able to add one skill or background to the check.
+In [skill checks](/character/skills/), characters start only being able to add one skill or background to the check.
 Skill milestones are special milestones which increase.
 While there is no upper bound to the number of skill milestones a character can achieve, it's rare for a character to earn more than three.

 ### Stat Milestones

-Stat milestones are special milestones in which each [stat modifier]({{url_for('stats'}}) is increased.
+Stat milestones are special milestones in which each [stat modifier](/character/stats/) is increased.
 One milestone increases by 5, one by 4, one by 3, one by 2, and one by 1.
 Your GM may impose an upper bound on how high you can increase the modifier based on the actual physical capabilities of your character-- this is usually somewhere around +15.

 ## Checklists and Goals